American Forts: West

 (1812 - 1815), Cottleville

 A settlers' log fort built by Colonel John Coontz and his brother Nicholas, located on Boone's Lick Road one and one-half miles east of town.
 The original house was built in 1800.
 Became a tavern after the war.
-Site is marked as Kountz Fort, a misspelling.
+Site is marked with a monument as Kountz Fort, which family descendants claim is a misspelling.

 Camp Krekel